dailystory/WordPress/plugin/readme.txt

 [youtube https://www.youtube.com/watch?v=P5hjQqR2Ivg]

 ## Automate drip campaigns, abandon carts, and more
-Utilize DailyStory's drag-and-drag automation builder to quickly create automated drip campaigns, cart abandons, shipping notifications and more all integrated with your favorite platforms: WooCommerce, Shopify, BigCommerce, Square and many others
+DailyStory's simple drag-and-drop automation builder to efficiently design automated drip campaigns, shopping cart abandonment notifications, shipping confirmations, and more, all seamlessly integrated with your preferred platforms such as WooCommerce, Shopify, BigCommerce, Square and more.

 ## DailyStory Features
-Visit [dailystory.com]](https://www.dailystory.com/features/) to see all our great features and capabilities including:
+Visit [dailystory.com](https://www.dailystory.com/features/) to see all our great features and capabilities including:

 * Email Marketing
 * SMS Marketing